-- Attract a wider range of businesses so more people who live in West Ashley can also work in the community. - Allow and encourage transformation of Citadel Mall into a mixed-use "town center" for the entire community. - Cultivate a West Ashley where all kinds of small and local businesses can thrive. - Offer a full range of recreational, cultural, and civic facilities to support both residents and workers. - Facilitate refreshing and refurbishing shopping centers and commercial properties that have vacant spaces and/or a blighted appearance, including introducing a new mix of uses such as office space and housing to create new neighborhood nodes. - Support more small-scale community shopping opportunities in outer West Ashley that look and feel more like Avondale in inner West Ashley.
+- Attract a wider range of businesses so more people who live in West Ashley can also work in the community. - Allow and encourage transformation of Citadel Mall into a mixed-use "town center" for the entire community.
+Also encourage the redevelopment of other key nodes and focus areas such as those shown on the map Opportunities for Future Change/Improvements on page 2.22-2.23. - Cultivate a West Ashley where all kinds of small and local businesses can thrive. - Offer a full range of recreational, cultural, and civic facilities to support both residents and workers. - Facilitate refreshing/refurbishing shopping centers and commercial properties that have vacant spaces and/or a blighted appearance, including introducing a new mix of uses (such as office, housing) to create new nodes. - Support more small-scale community shopping opportunities in outer West Ashley that look and feel more like Avondale in inner West Ashley. - Improve plan review and permitting processes and work with local and regional economic development groups to entice revitalization and attract new businesses and employment centers. - See more detailed implementation items on pages 6.17-6.26.